unfoldingWord/tx-dev/README.md

 1. Opens seven (7) tabs in a terminal window.
 1. In each tab it:
 	1. Sources the setENVs.sh file to set environment variables
-	1. Changes directory to the appropriate cloned repo, e.g., `cd tx-dev/door43-enqueue-job`
+	1. Changes directory to the appropriate cloned repo, e.g., `cd tx-dev/door43-enqueue-job` for tab 1
 	1. Sets up a Python 3.8 or newer (currently 3.8.6) virtual environment and activates it
 	1. Runs the tX process from the Makefile in debug mode